A Complete Guide to WordPress Password Security

 Users that are logged in often wander away from the dashboard, which poses a security risk.
 Hackers can hijack their sessions, make changes to their account, and even change the passwords.

-Many banking and financial sites automatically log out inactive users, and you can implement this on your Wordpress site as well.
+Many banking and financial sites automatically log out inactive users, and you can implement this on your WordPress site as well.
 Just install the Inactive Logout plugin.

 Upon installation, activate it and simply set the time duration before you log out a user.
 You can also add a logout message.